-- 1. Make sure the sense input wires, output relay wires, and external speaker wires are routed through the snap-in plastic loop that is just to the right of the power supply connector. - 2.
-Make sure the cable restraint secures the power supply cable, Ethernet cable, sense input wires, output relay wires, and external speaker wires. - To secure cables and wires in the cable restraint, use a Phillips screwdriver to loosen the screws on the cable restraint.
+- 1 Make sure the sense input wires, output relay wires, and external speaker wires are routed through the snap-in plastic loop that is just to the right of the power supply connector. - 2 Make sure the cable restraint secures the power supply cable, Ethernet cable, sense input wires, output relay wires, and external speaker wires.

+To secure cables and wires in the cable restraint, use a Phillips screwdriver to loosen the screws on the cable restraint.
 Route the cables and wires under the cable restraint.
-Tighten the screw to secure the cable. - 3.
-Route all cables under the cable restraint bar and through the scissors seal.
+Tighten the screw to secure the cable.

+3 Route all cables under the cable restraint bar and through the scissors seal.

-- 4. With the seal facing toward the terminal, place the back panel on the back of the terminal. - 5.
-Use a torque driver with a Phillips bit to tighten the six screws to 19 in-lb torque. - 6.
-If you are using the desk-mount bracket, install the desk-mount bracket and install the terminal in the bracket. - If you are using the wall-mount bracket, close and secure the bracket. - 7.
-Turn on the terminal and configure the network parameters.
-Continue with the instructions in the next section.
+- 4 With the seal facing toward the terminal, place the back panel on the back of the terminal. - 5 Use a torque driver with a Phillips bit to tighten the six screws to 2.15 Nm (19 in-lb) torque. - 6 Secure the mounting bracket. - If you are using the desk-mount bracket, install the desk-mount bracket and install the terminal in the bracket. - If you are using the wall-mount bracket, close and secure the bracket. - 7 Turn on the terminal and configure the network parameters.
+For help configuring the terminal, see Chapter 3, "Configuring the Terminal."
+For more information about the network parameters, see Chapter 4, "Operating the Terminal in a Network."